nabla-ml/nabla/examples/README.md

-# Nabla Examples Gallery
+# Endia Examples Gallery

-This gallery contains examples demonstrating various features and capabilities of the Nabla library.
+This gallery contains examples demonstrating various features and capabilities of the Endia library.
 Each example is a complete, runnable script that illustrates specific functionality.

 ## Contents